swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   /// Called by a distributed when it begins its initialization (in a non-delegating init).
   ///
-  /// The returned 'ID' stored by the distributed actor and is used to uniquely identify and
+  /// The returned `ID` stored by the distributed actor and is used to uniquely identify and
   /// locate the actor within the system.
-Once 'actorReady' is called resolving this 'ID'
+Once `actorReady` is called resolving this `ID`
-  /// with 'resolve(_:as:)' should return the same instance was just assigned this identity.
+  /// with `resolve(_:as:)` should return the same instance was just assigned this identity.
   ///
-  /// The system should take special care to not assign two actors the same 'ID', and the 'ID'
+  /// The system should take special care to not assign two actors the same `ID`, and the `ID`
-  /// must remain valid until it is resigned (see 'resignID(_:)'). func assignID<Act>(_ actorType: Act.Type) -> ActorID
+  /// must remain valid until it is resigned (see `resignID(_:)`). func assignID<Act>(_ actorType: Act.Type) -> ActorID
       where Act: DistributedActor,
             Act.ID == ActorID